-All students (including students with disabilities, ELs, and ELs with disabilities) are to be held to the same expectations for participation and performance on member assessments.
-Specifically, all students enrolled in grades 3-8 and 11 are required to participate in the Smarter Balanced mathematics assessment except:
+All students (including students with disabilities, ELs, ELs with disabilities, and other diverse students) are to be held to the same expectations for participation and performance on Smarter Balanced assessments.
+Specifically, all students enrolled in grades 3-8 and HS are required to participate in the Smarter Balanced mathematics assessment except:

-• Students with the most significant cognitive disabilities who meet the criteria for the mathematics alternate assessment based on alternate achievement standards (approximately 1% or fewer of the student population).
+▶ Students with the most significant cognitive disabilities who meet the criteria for the mathematics alternate assessment based on alternate achievement standards (approximately 1% or fewer of the student population).

-All students enrolled in grades 3-8 and 11 are required to participate in the Smarter Balanced English language arts/literacy assessment except:
+All students enrolled in grades 3-8 and HS are required to participate in the Smarter Balanced English language arts/literacy assessment except:

-- Students with the most significant cognitive disabilities who meet the criteria for the English language arts/literacy alternate assessment based on alternate achievement standards (approximately 1% or fewer of the student population). - ELs who are enrolled for the first year in a U.S. school.
+- ▶ Students with the most significant cognitive disabilities who meet the criteria for the English language arts/literacy alternate assessment based on alternate achievement standards (approximately 1% or fewer of the student population). - ► ELs who are enrolled for the first year in a U.S. school.
 These students instead participate in their required English language proficiency assessment.